On this page...

 Display Name and Survey Description

-- Enter in a clear display name and description for the reason to improve navigation, accessibility, SEO, and user trust.
+- Enter a clear display name and description to improve navigation, accessibility, SEO, and user trust.

 - To learn how to enter display name and survey description, visit the How Do I Brand and Theme a Survey? resource.

-- Enter in a clear display name and description for the reason to improve navigation, accessibility, SEO, and user trust.
+- Enter a clear display name and description to improve navigation, accessibility, SEO, and user trust.

 Title of the Survey